techzizou/yolov4-custom_Training/README.md

-# Training a custom detector for mask detection using YOLOv4
+# Training a custom detector for Object Detection using YOLOv4

 ![](z.gif)